Ways to boost your pension in the run-up to retirement

 Also read our related guide below, which outlines both benefits and potential risks of deferring your pension.

-Maximising your State Pension income
+Making the most of your State Pension income

 These contributions can be a mix of those you have actually paid and others you’re treated as having paid.